codurance/site/_posts/2018-09-03-rest-review.md

 asset-type: post
 title: "Rest Review"
 date: 2018-08-30 08:01:00
-description: Where I talk about what is, and what is not, the REST architecture/.
+description: Where I talk about what is, and what is not, the REST architecture.
 image:
     src: /assets/custom/img/blog/2018-08-13-automated-code-styling/caffeine-coffe-cup-6347.jpg
 tags: